 If you use other people's property away from your premises, you may need to purchase extra insurance.
 Your insurer may be willing to increase the limit in your policy for Property Off-Premises.

-- A building contractor rents a bulldozer to use in a construction project.
+- A building contractor purchases a contractor's equipment policy to cover a bulldozer he's rented to use in a construction project.

-- An accounting firm rents laptop computers to use in an off-site training program.
+- An accounting firm buys electronic data processing insurance to cover laptop computers it uses at an off-site training facility.